warte67/retro_6809/README.md

 ## License

 This project is licensed under the **GNU General Public License v3.0** (GPL v3).
-You are free to use, modify, and distribute the code and designs under the terms of the GPL v3, as long as you follow the license's requirements.
-[GNU General Public License v3.0 (GPL-3.0)](LICENSE.md)
+You are free to use, modify, and distribute the code and designs under the terms of the [GPL-3.0](LICENSE.md), as long as you follow the license's requirements.

 ### GPL v3 Highlights